buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_4_Build_An_Interaction_Script.md

 }
 ```

 This may *seem* overwhelming, but you actually know everything that's happening here!
 We're using our old friend `getBalance` to check if we're broke, and if we are, we use the `requestAidrop` function to make it rain.

-Blockhash and block height are block identifiers used to communicate to the network that we're up to date and aren't sending an outdated transactions.
+Blockhash and block height are block identifiers used to communicate to the network that we're up to date and aren't sending any outdated transactions.

 Don't try running this on a loop though - the faucet has a cooldown and the request will fail if you keep spamming it lol.

-Make sure you update the `initializeKeypair` function to call the airdrop after you create/fetch the kepair.
+Make sure you update the `initializeKeypair` function to call the airdrop after you create/fetch the keypair.
 ```ts
   // When generating a keypair
   await airdropSolIfNeeded(signer, connection);